 Making an online course with Wix can be a bit roundabout, but it’s convenient for online course creators who just need the basics.
 Online course creators looking to primarily upload videos for their course content will love Wix’s video maker and convenient set-up.

-Wix is a rising star when it comes to online course hosting hosting.
+Wix is a rising star when it comes to online course hosting.
 Wix has steadily built a reputation as one of the most stylish website builders with its numerous template designs and sleek back-end interface.
 It’s no surprise that Wix has established itself as the go-to website builder for small businesses.

 Wix’s Member’s Areas provides you with a subscription management system for your Wix site.
-It allows you to sell memberships to your website visitors, giving you more control of who gets access and what online course content is accessible.
-Pairing it with Wix social solutions like Wix forum and Wix chat will provide new, better experiences for your users.
+It allows you to sell memberships to your website visitors, giving you more control over who gets access and what online course content is accessible.
+Pairing it with Wix social solutions like the Wix forum and Wix chat will provide new, better experiences for your users.
 While you can sell membership subscriptions with other website hosts, it can get messy and clunky real fast with the number of plugins you have to download for it.
 Wix’s Member’s Area is a built-in feature designed specifically for Wix users, so you don’t have to learn how to tinker with some extra add-on software to get it to work on your site.

 While Wix offers member-protected areas and some video features that are useful for an online course site, it currently doesn’t have a lot of course-specific features.
-Things like course builders in which learners can experience easy to navigate course User-Interface aren’t possible.
+Things like course builders in which learners can experience easy-to-navigate course User-Interface aren’t possible.
 Wix wasn’t built for creating and selling online courses.
 Although it can work decently by uploading course videos and selling them within a membership site, it won’t give the LMS experience that you aim for.

 Overall, Wix was included in this list since it puts up a good match in terms of website creation and management.
-It may not be best online course hosting platform, but it sure can market those video lessons well.
+It may not be the best online course hosting platform, but it sure can market those video lessons well.
 If you’re looking for a website builder that provides an all-in-one solution for video streaming, eCommerce, and site design, then Wix is your go-to.